 Iran’s Ferdows field is located about 50 miles offshore of the country’s Bushehr province.
 Together with two other fields in the group, Mound and Zagheh, the three are believed to hold 38.5 billion barrels of oil.
 Ferdows also contains trillions of cubic feet of natural gas, and Iran has signed an agreement with a Malaysian company to develop a natural gas liquefaction plant that could be in operation by 2014.
 U.S.-led sanctions against Iran have made it difficult for the country to develop its substantial oil reserves and its even more substantial natural gas reserves.

-9. Carioca-Sugar Loaf
+9. Carioca-Sugar Loaf> Country: Brazil

 > Est. Total Resource: 33 billion barrels